nunopicado/XMLFormatter/README.md

 ```

 # Important Notes
-The original file will be formatted and replaced by the formatted version.
+The original file will be formatted and a new file created with the same name but preffixed by 'Formatted_'.
-If you want to keep both versions, please be advised to have backups of your XMLs
+If you want to replace the original version, use the /r option